rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 - - https://firebase.google.com/docs/auth/custom-email-handler

 #### development env
 create a `development` branch and use that branch for development.
-Create a new project on firebase and setup `development' branch with the new firebase project
+Create a new project on firebase and setup `development` branch with the new firebase project
 > don't confuse yourself to work on multi-environment in one repository/branch